 Professor Colin Watts, Chair of the Birmingham Brain Cancer Program, highlights the importance of brain tumour research.

-Significant funding of up to £2.8 million from The Brain Tumour Charity has been awarded to a Birmingham researcher for a major study named in memory of the late Baroness Jowell.
+Funding of up to £2.8m from The Brain Tumour Charity has been awarded to a University of Birmingham researcher for a major study named in memory of the late Baroness Jowell.

 BRAIN MATRIX Study Office,